Alcohol and blood pressure

 Cutting down on alcohol can reduce high blood pressure

-One of the best things you can do to keep your blood pressure at a healthy level is to drink within the daily unit guidelines
+One of the best things you can do to keep your blood pressure at a healthy level is to drink within the lower risk guidelines.

 Alcohol can have a serious long-term effect on blood pressure.
-According to the Department of Health, men who regularly consume more than eight units of alcohol a day (more than double the daily unit guidelines for men) are four times more likely to develop high blood pressure.
-Women who regularly consume more than six units of alcohol (more than double the daily unit guidelines for women) a day double their risk of developing high blood pressure.
-(4)
+According to the Department of Health, men who regularly consume more than eight units of alcohol a day (more than double the lower risk guidelines for men) are four times more likely to develop high blood pressure.
+Women who regularly consume more than six units of alcohol (more than double the lower risk guidelines for women) a day double their risk of developing high blood pressure.
+(3)

 Healthy diet and exercise help to lower blood pressure